japanoise/gomacs/HACKING.md

 It's strongly recommended that you define commands and then bind them to keys, rather than using lisp functions, because `C-h c` can't access the lisp code.

-## Modes
+## Minor Modes

-Modes are stored as a simple map of strings to booleans, for fairly fast access.
+Minor modes are stored as a simple map of strings to booleans, for fairly fast access.
 They can be toggled with the command `toggle-mode`, and you can view the current buffer's activated modes with the `show-modes` command.
 Here are the modes implemented in the Go code:

 - `terminal-title-mode` - use an escape sequence to set the terminal title.
 - `line-number-mode` - display line numbers on the left edge of the buffer.